Sidharthareddy99/NoCaptcha_MLops/README.md

    ```

 4. **Access the application**:
-   - Open your browser and go to:
+   - Fire up your browser and head to:
      ```sh
      http://localhost:8000
      ```